cf12/discord-modbot/README.md

 # modbot
-A simple moderator bot for Discord (Built with Eris)
+A simple moderator bot for Discord (Built with Discord.JS)